fischcheng/fischcheng.github.io/content/post/2017_0205_GSW_toolbox.md

 \int \rho C_{p}v\theta dx dz
 \end{equation}

 The tricky part is whether one should use temporal and spatial-varying values of $C_{p}$ (seawater heat capacity) and $\rho$ (seawater density).
-Since density and heat capacity are not among the standard outputs, I went on looking for some standard libraries to calculate such using the fields I have: temperature, pressure, and salinity.
+Since density and heat capacity are not among the standard outputs, I went on looking for some standard libraries to calculate them using the fields I have: temperature, pressure, and salinity.
 Soon, I found the Python version of **Gibbs SeaWater Oceanographic Package**.

 <!--more-->